devslopes/blockchat/README.md

  12. Copy the data from one of your `priv_validator.json` files into the the repo you just clone in a file named `priv_validator.json`.
 Again make sure this file is *never* added to version control.

  13. Run your chat-node via `node chat-node.js`.
 If you are creating 3 validators (or more) this will look frozen like it isn't doing anything.
-That is because *2/3 of all validators must be online before it starts writing blocks*
+That is because *2/3 of all validators must be online before it starts writing blocks*.
+Once your other validators are online you would see output in the console here.
+Also note that you need a node process manager so the app can run all the time.
+I recommend [pm2](http://pm2.keymetrics.io/).

+ Once installed you can do something like `pm2 start node-chat.js --name blockchat`

+ 14. Create two more droplets on Digital Ocean OR figure out how to work with Docker, or Docker Swarm (it isn't overly easy - but can save you money) so you can have 3 containers in the same droplet.
+Clone repos on those machines and add the associated private keys in the `priv_validator.json` files

+ 15. Once at least 2/3 of the validators listed in `genesis.json` are online your blockchain validator nodes will start writing blocks (and logging output)

 ## Creating a Chat Client